baublyte/standford-statistical-learning-course/README.md

-# This is standford statistical learning course
+# This is Stanford statistical learning course